yssolk9102/kwk-virtual-curriculum-4/web-app/projects/countdown-timer/index.md

   - How often will it "tick"?
   - How will you get ahold of today's date to compare it to the date in the future?
   - Hint: The tips above give you some starting points on what to research.
-- Play around in a CodePen or with some `console.log()` statements to get familiar with the new tools/technologies you need to complete this project.
+- Play around in a Repl or with some `console.log()` statements to get familiar with the new tools/technologies you need to complete this project.

 ## Iteration 3 - Implement JavaScript

 - Write the code necessary to get your timer working!

 **Note**: Once your event/big day takes place, this site will no longer... have any helpful info.
-If you ever want to re-set the date, you'll update the date in the CodePen.
+If you ever want to re-set the date, you'll update the date in the Repl.

 <br>
 [Back to Projects]({{ site.url }}/web-app/projects)